How to Prepare for Anal: The Beginner’s Guide

 Pick an Entrance

-If you are penetrating someone with a vagina, never take your dildo or penis from anal play directly into vaginal play.
+If you are penetrating someone with a vagina, never take your dildo or penis from anal play directly into vaginal intercourse.
 This can transfer bacteria, giving the receiver a UTI, bacterial vaginosis, or other vaginal health issues.

 If you want to move from the bum to the vagina, change the condom you are using or clean off the lubricant, oil, or body fluid from the dildo or penis.